alamehan/nice-list/README.md

 * Downloadable : Courses
   * [Tutflix](https://tutflix.io/) - Free Education Community.
 A Place Where You Can Learn Any Course Online And Discuss.
+  * [Tutflix (Old)](https://tutflix.com/) - Free Education Community.
+A Place Where You Can Learn Any Course Online And Discuss.
   * [Ttorial](http://ttorial.com/) - Obtain & download the best online courses for free, from 100+ institutions.
   * [Downloadly](https://downloadly.net/) - Free software download.
 Education, courses, programming, software, etc.
   * [FreeCourseLab](https://freecourselab.com/) - A great place to learn.
 Download Udemy courses for free.